Best Colleges for Creative Writing

 Located in Charlottesville, Virginia, the University of Virginia is home to the Creative Writing Program, which offers a highly respected undergraduate creative writing program.
 The program is known for its focus on literary excellence, small class sizes, and one-on-one mentorship.

-The faculty at the Creative Writing Program includes award-winning writers in a variety of genres, such as poet Rita Dove, novelist Jeffrey Eugenides, and nonfiction writer John Casey.
-These faculty members bring a wealth of experience and expertise to the classroom, as well as a commitment to fostering a close-knit and supportive community for their students.
+The Creative Writing Program's faculty is made up of award-winning writers who specialize in different genres, like poet Rita Dove, novelist Jeffrey Eugenides, and nonfiction writer John Casey.
+These talented faculty members not only bring a ton of experience and know-how to the table, but they're also dedicated to creating a tight-knit, supportive community for their students.

 The curriculum at the Creative Writing Program is designed to encourage students to develop their writing skills in a variety of genres and forms, as well as explore other aspects of the writing world, such as editing and publishing.
 Students can choose from courses in fiction, poetry, creative nonfiction, screenwriting, and more.
 Additionally, the program offers a variety of writing opportunities for students, including workshops, readings, and publications.